CHH/sirel/README.md

 access to attributes and Factory Methods for Query Managers (think SQL Statements Select, Insert, Update or Delete).

-You can use the following Methods for starting queries:
+You can use the following Methods to start building a query:

  * `from`, `project`, `where`, `order`, `group`, `take` or `skip` to get a __Select Manager__
  * `insert` to get an __Insert Manager__